Can I mount an RFID Reader on a drone and take inventory?

 Can we do this Indoor?

 Short answer, not really.
 Some people talk about it and say they do it.
 The reality is that air currents in tight warehouse aisles make operating a drone dicey.
 At 30' off the floor, if they hit a 'hole' in the air pocket (e.g., an open inventory shelf that changes the air current), they can quickly bump products and fall to the ground.
 The potential to break the product, hurt people, or break the drone and RFID equipment is high.
 We've seen a few contraptions with blade protectors and sensors to allow proper indoor flying.
 If you've got this drone setup, it's less likely to fail, but the drone's value is overcoming outdoor obstacles and rough terrain.
-A robot with at 30' mast is better suited for indoor inventory.
+A ground robot with at 30' mast is better suited for indoor inventory.